datalab-org/datalab/README.md

 ### Web app

-1. If you do not already have it, install the Node Package Manager (`npm`) either from [their website](https://www.npmjs.com/get-npm) or your OS package manager.
+1. If you do not already have it, install the Node Package Manager (`npm`) either from [their website](https://www.npmjs.com/get-npm) or your OS package manager, then use it to install the `yarn` package manager:

+     ```npm install --global yarn```

+    From this point on, the `npm` command is not needed- all package and script management for the webapp is handled using `yarn`.
-1. Navigate to the `webapp/` directory in your local copy of this repository and run `npm install` (requires ~300 MB of disk space).
+1. Navigate to the `webapp/` directory in your local copy of this repository and run `yarn install` (requires ~300 MB of disk space).
-1. Run the webapp from a development server with `npm run serve`.

-Similar to the Flask development server, this will provide a development environment that serves the web app and automatically reloads it as changes are made to the source code.
+1. Run the webapp from a development server with `yarn serve`.
+Similar to the Flask development server, this will provide a development environment that serves the web app at `localhost:8080` and automatically reloads it as changes are made to the source code.

-Should you wish to contribute to/modify the JavaScript code, please follow the extra steps:

-1. You can manually run the built-in Vue linter with `npm run lint` (the development server started with `npm run serve` will also automatically lint the code every with every change and refuse to start if there are any errors).
+1. Various other scripts are available (see also `webapp/README.md`):
+    - `yarn lint`: Lint the javascript code using `eslint`, identifying issues and automatically fixing many.
+This linting process also runs automatically every time the development server reloads.
+    - `yarn test:unit`: run the unit/componenet tests using `jest`.
+These test individual functions or components.
+    - `yarn test:e2e`: run end-to-end tests using `cypress`.
+This will build and serve the app, and launch an instance of Chrome where the tests can be interactively viewed.
+The tests can also be run without the gui using ```yarn test:e2e --headless```.
+Note: currently, the tests make requests to the server running on `localhost:5001`.
+    - `yarn build`: Compile an optimized, minimized, version of the app for production.

 ## Deployment with Docker